-11 RISERS
+10 RISERS

-The VISTA HP is supplied with risers featuring a split A riser.
+The FORCE is supplied with risers featuring a split A riser.
 The 1st A-riser attaches to the central two A lines (A1 & A3).
 The second A-riser is attached to the outermost A line (A5).
-This is to facilitate Big ears or Tip tucks.
 At no time should the pilot change the risers or use risers not intended for this specific glider as this will affect the performance and safety of the glider.

-The riser is equipped with both an accelerator and trimmers with two hook-in points to accommodate different type of paramotors (low or high attachment point).
+The riser is equipped with both an accelerator and trimmers with two hook-in points to accommodate torque compensation for left and right prop rotation www.apcoaviation.com